rdekker3/Crowdfunding_ETL/README.md

 Code by Ryan Dekker and Lucas Chacon;

-Jupyter rnotbook file cleans the crowdfunding and contacts Excel files and exports them as CSV files Used option 1 to use Python dictionary methods to take the contacts file to be converted to a dataframe
+Jupyter notebook file cleans the crowdfunding and contacts Excel files and exports them as CSV files Used option 1 to use Python dictionary methods to take the contacts file to be converted to a dataframe
     Had to adjust the header method from 2 to 3 due the heading of the contacts.xlsx file;